pomerium/pomerium/docs/reference/readme.md

 - Required; inferred in all-in-one mode to be localhost.
 - Example: `https://pomerium-authorize-service.default.svc.cluster.local` or `https://localhost:5443`

-Authorize Service URL is the location of the internally accessible authorize service.
+Authorize Service URL is the location of the internally accessible Authorize service.
 NOTE: Unlike authenticate, authorize has no publicly accessible http handlers so this setting is purely for gRPC communication.

 If your load balancer does not support gRPC pass-through you'll need to set this value to an internally routable location (`https://pomerium-authorize-service.default.svc.cluster.local`) instead of an externally routable one (`https://authorize.corp.example.com`).